Inclusion at Work: Diversity in Careers

 Project Advisor: Erin Massey, Senior Associate Director of Career Services

-IE Fellow: Aashish Panta
+IEFI Fellow: Aashish Panta

 This project is designed to explore DEI in careers around such topics as imposter syndrome, interviewing, employer evaluation, building social capital, self advocacy, and presentation of self.
 It will also inform students and our community of best practices.

 - Explore latest trends of DEI in careers

 - Explore and benchmark best practices at other institutions

 - Conceptualize and implement a program on campus that will offer support and education to students from diverse backgrounds on how to navigate their careers.

 Project Advisor: Simone Collins, Director, Counseling and Psychological Service | Karen Henry, Dean of First Year Students